The Hall of Fame Case for Bobby Abreu

 The fifth is the topic of discussion, Bobby Abreu.

 Now I left him off my Hall of Fame ballot due to the loaded nature of this year’s crop.
 My stance on steroids has been consistent; I’m not here to play morality police.
-We know there are players currently in the Hall of Fame that have used steroids, so if your numbers fit the criteria, I’m putting you in.
+We know there are players currently in the Hall of Fame who used steroids, so if your numbers fit the criteria, I’m putting you in.

 With that said, Bobby Abreu is not one of the ten best players on the ballot.
 But that’s not the question.
-The question is whether or not he should make the Hall of Fame?
+The question is whether or not he should make the Hall of Fame.

 Accolades

-.291/.395/.475, 60.2 bWAR, 2,470 H, 288 HR, 1363 RBI, 400 SB, 129 wRC+, 2X All-Star, 1x Gold Gloves
+.291/.395/.475, 60.2 bWAR, 2,470 H, 288 HR, 1363 RBI, 400 SB, 129 wRC+, 2x All-Star, 1x Gold Gloves

 WAR

 Wins Above Replacement is a stat that Hall of Fame voters LOVE.
-It’s a solid stat that encapsulates a player worth as “wins” above a replacement-level player.
+It’s a solid stat that encapsulates a player’s worth as “wins” above a replacement-level player.
 The average WAR for a right fielder in the Hall of Fame is 71.1, but that’s inflated mainly by Babe Ruth (162.7 bWAR) and Hank Aaron (143.1 bWAR).

-Bobby Abreu ranks 19th all-time in bWAR amongst right fielders at 60.2.
-That’s higher than 16 current HOF’ers at the same position, including names like Vladamir Guerrero, Enos Slaughter, and Sam Rice.
-Abreu ranks above future Hall of Famer, Ichiro Suzuki, and current Hall of Famers like Mike Piazza and Yogi Bera.
-He is also right in front of Sammy Sosa.
+Bobby Abreu ranks 20th all-time in bWAR amongst right fielders at 60.2.
+That’s higher than 17 current HOF’ers at the same position, including names like Vladimir Guerrero, Enos Slaughter, and Sam Rice.

 OBP